 The bookends of my life are my 1951 birth as a Scandinavian-American, baby-boomer twin in Edgerton, Wisconsin and my most recent breath wherever I am.
-I’m a Midwestern native turned Northwestern geologist turned Northeastern academic who walks to work through the woods to the University of Connecticut in Mansfield where he professes, writes, researches, and coordinates the Stone Wall Initiative, and work on the Stone Pavilion project in my spare time.
+I’m a Midwestern native turned Northwestern geologist turned Northeastern academic who walks to work at the University of Connecticut through the woods.
+There, I profess, write, research, coordinates the Stone Wall Initiative, and work on the Stone Pavilion project in my spare time.

 - Biographic Sketch explains my origins and career twists and turns, and is useful for media announcements and introductions.